 Presenting Medieval Research (5 ECTS)

-The course is open to research master students in their second year and PhD students.
+The course is open to research MA students in their second year and PhD students.

 N.B.
-Please note that the visit to and presentation at the IMC is an integral part of the course, but the research school cannot cover the costs of registration, accommodation and board, or travel.
+Please note that the visit to and presentation at the IMC is an integral part of the course, but the research school cannot cover the costs of registration, accommodation and board.
+There is limited funding available for those who travel by train.
 Please enquire (in time) at your own institution or elsewhere for financial support.

 We expect the participants to attend at least five guest lectures of one's choice well before the International Medieval Congress (early July).

 Because of the deadline of submission of the sessions at the International Medieval Congress, it is vital that participants interested in this course register for it by 17 September 2023 at the latest.

 To register, please send an email to: email@example.com.